is-devteam/play_time/README.md

 * add promotion syntax like `rake play_time:promote['alpha', 'beta']`
 * Add more precise steps for linking your Google Play account and Google Developer accounts.
+* add nice logging to std out and/or progress bar

 ## Contributing